 RE Sources is advocating for ambitious, equitable approaches to transition away from fossil fuels toward clean and affordable energy sources.
 Decarbonization, electrification, and energy efficiency must occur in concert.

 The City of Bellingham is moving to become a leader in municipal climate action, with identified ambitions of meeting the community’s energy needs for heating and transportation with 100% renewable energy by 2035.
-See what the Bellingham Climate Action Task Force is doing.
+See what the Bellingham Climate Action Task Force proposed in 2019.

 Currently, most of Bellingham’s energy use is from fossil fuels.
 Buildings consume over half their energy directly from fracked methane gas, and over half of our electricity from coal and gas-power plants.